marshalloffutt/js-functions/README.md

 # Javascript Functions

+## Description
-This project is an exploration of javascript functions.
+This project is a playground for basic JavaScript functions.
 We built an animal nuggetizer, and also printed some numbers to the DOM.

 ## Screenshots
 ![main screen shot](./screenshots/sn.png)